timothymcmackin/tezos-hackathon-jump-start/README.md

 ### The Tezos SDK for Unity

-You can install the SDK for Unity to call Tezos from Unity games, including locally-installed games, mobile apps on Android and iOS, and WebGL-based games on web pages.
+You can install the SDK for the Unity game development platform to call Tezos from Unity games, including locally-installed games, mobile apps on Android and iOS, and WebGL-based games on web pages.
 The SDK allows you to work with Tezos via C# code that backs objects in the Unity editor.

 The SDK has a quickstart here: https://docs.tezos.com/unity/quickstart